 - 0-099: Preparatory/remedial courses and courses that do not apply to the major.
 Not applicable to the Associate degree. - 100-199: Courses taken during the first year of academic work or the first 30 units of course work.
 Applicable to the Associate degree. - 200-299: Courses taken during the second year of academic work or the second 30 units of course work.
-Applicable to the Associate degree. - 039 Selected Topics: New "pilot" preparatory/remedial courses that do not apply to the Associate Degree.
-(Selected Topics courses are not listed in this catalog.) - 139 Selected Topics: New "pilot" courses that may be applicable to the Associate degree and are accepted for CSU elective credit (with limit).
+Applicable to the Associate degree. - 039/139 Selected Topics: New "pilot" courses (039: preparatory/ remedial courses not applicable to the Associate Degree; 139: may be applicable to the Associate degree and are accepted for CSU elective credit [with limit]).
 (Selected Topics courses are not listed in this catalog.) - 249 Independent Study: Offered in most disciplines, by prior arrangement with instructor, for 1 to 3 units, requiring 3 laboratory hours weekly per unit.
 Please see Independent Study listing.
 Independent Study courses may be applicable to the Associate Degree.